Jimmerz28/fantasy-schedule/README.md

 # GenCon Events

-An offline application for viewing and saving GenCon events
+A side project which will hopefully one day become an offline webapp for viewing and saving GenCon events.